HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Results

 \section{Results}

-This section describes the experiments conducted to test \algo's potential of encapsulating and communicating learned messages, speeding up independent learning and scalability, on the two environments --- cooperative navigation and multi-agent walker --- whose details are described in the previous section.
-All the curves are averaged over five independent trials (except the ablative study of comparing the performance of \algo\ with different message lengths --- where three independent trials were conducted).
+This section describes the experiments conducted to test \algo's potential of encapsulating and communicating learned messages and speeding up independent learning on the two environments --- cooperative navigation and multi-agent walker --- whose details are described in the previous section.
+All the curves are averaged over five independent trials.
+Additional ablative studies were performed on the modified versions of cooperative navigation environment.